vmakarov28/Alpaca-Stock-Trading-Bot/README.md

     python /mnt/c/Users/aipla/Downloads/alpaca_neural_bot_v6.7.py

-###Cool Facts about the hardware
+### Cool Facts about the hardware
 - The raw compute happening on the RTX 5080 during training is equivalent to running ~85,000 PlayStation 5 consoles all at full tilt doing nothing but matrix multiplications.
 - If each floating-point operation were a grain of sand, in one second the GPU would process enough sand to fill an Olympic swimming pool … every 45 seconds.
 - In one second, this program flips more transistors states (1s/0s) than there are stars in the observable universe (~2 × 10¹² galaxies × ~10¹¹ stars each) … 4,000 times over.
 - The CPU is moving enough data through RAM to stream ~23 000 simultaneous 4K Netflix videos.
-- In total, the computer switches 28 quintillion (28 000 000 000 000 000 000) transistor state changes per second
+- In total, the computer switches 28 quintillion (28,000,000,000,000,000,000) transistor state changes per second Troubleshooting
-Troubleshooting

 - Rate Limit Error ("too many requests"): Add time.sleep(1) after bars = client.get_stock_bars(request).df in fetch_data (line 287).
 Increase to 2 seconds if persists.